Table of Contents

 Crush Injuries

-A crush injury is a type of harm that occurs in a car wreck when a person’s entire body or a part of their body ends up caught between two components and crushed.
-Such injuries have the potential to be fatal, but even nonfatal injuries can still lead to an entire lifetime of disabilities and complications.
+A crush injury is a type of harm that occurs in a car wreck when a personโs entire body or a part of their body ends up caught between two components and crushed.
+Such injuries have the potential to be fatal, but even nonfatal injuries have the potential to cause permanent disabilities and complications.

-Crush injuries cause significant damage, including damage to tissues that disrupt blood flow and infections.
+Crush injuries can cause significant bodily harm, including damage to tissues that disrupt blood flow and infections.
 Additional complications may include compartment syndrome, which is a painful condition occurring when pressure within the muscles builds to dangerous levels and decreases blood flow, preventing nourishment and oxygen from reaching nerve and muscle cells.

 Compartment syndrome is generally either acute, meaning it has severe symptoms for a short period of time, or chronic, which involves longer-lasting symptoms.
 Acute compartment syndrome is still a medical emergency, and a lack of treatment can lead to permanent muscle damage.